BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 - obtain test files which use COMPRESS=BINARY, and develop identification and uncompression procedures
 - look for data which will reliably distinguish between structural subheaders (which have one of the known signatures) and uncompressed row data, which may have row data in the signature position that matches one of the known signatures.
 Both use COMP=0.
 Are NPSHD and NSHPL sufficient to do this?
-- obtain test files with more than 2.1 billion (and more than 4.2 billion) data rows, i.e. where 8 byte integer NROW in **u64** is apparently needed.
-Do the non-u64 files handle this, with additional fields beyond the 4 byte NROW used for segmentation?
-Is NROW a (signed) int or (unsigned) uint?
+- obtain test files with more than 2.1 billion (and more than 4.2 billion) data rows, i.e. where 8 byte integer TRC in **u64** is apparently needed.
+Do the non-u64 files handle this, with additional fields beyond the 4 byte TRC used for segmentation?
+Is TRC a (signed) int or (unsigned) uint?
 - identify any SAS7BDAT encryption flag (this is not the same as 'cracking', or breaking encryption); we just identify if a file is encrypted and not readable without a key
 - experiment further with 'amendment page' concept
 - consider header bytes -by- SAS_host
 - check that only one page of type "mix" is observed.
 If so insert "In all test cases (``data/sources.csv``), there are exactly zero or one pages of type 'mix'." under the `Page Offset Table`_ header.
-[May not be needed, because the TDB and L fields in each Page Offset Table make the NRMIX field in the initial header unnecessary.]
+[May not be needed, because the BC and SC fields in each Page Offset Table make the `MRC`_ field in the initial header unnecessary.]
 - identify all missing value representations: missing numeric values appear to be represented as '0000000000D1FFFF' (nan) for numeric 'double' quantities.
 - identify purpose of various unknown header quantities
 - determine purpose of Column List subheader